Let’s start with an example from one of my previous trips to set the bar:

 The Waist Bag Hack

-What it’s referring to is my largest waist pack of 4-liter (Fjällräven Ulvö Hip Pack – Large), and it’s super comfortable.
+What it’s referring to is my largest waist pack Fjällräven Ulvö Hip Pack (Large) of 4 liters, and it’s super comfortable.

 I’ve never had any comments on it during checking-in or boarding either, resulting in some “free” volume and weight.